 All controls are accessible from the front of the amplifier.
 They are pretty sturdy mechanically with modern style knobs throughout.

 On the rear you will find the connectivity jacks for any iPhone, Android as well as an auxiliary in.
 Plus the power switch.
 It’s a closed back amplifier that is well-made.
-It’s also light and small enough to conveniently carry around or haul.
+Overall, the Spider amplifier is constructed well and seems built for players to gig with.

 Channels and Controls